This post was updated on September 12, 2022.

 No one likes getting a final bill for their move that’s hundreds or thousands more than the quote.
-The best way to prevent this from happening is to know how to get an accurate moving cost estimate.
+So the best way to prevent this from happening?
+Know how to get an accurate moving cost estimate.
 It requires a little homework, a bit of comparison shopping, a good look at what you’re moving, and a whole lot of questions.
-Don’t even think about trying to get a moving quote before you read this.

 Here’s everything you need to know — and ask! — to get accurate moving cost estimates.

 Just as with any moving help you hire, before you start calling around willy-nilly, do your homework and look for reputable companies.
 Not sure what makes a moving company reputable?
 Here are some tips: